Public Roman Latrines (Toilets) in Ephesus

 Latrine in Ephesus

 On the west side of the Scholastica Baths, there is a narrow street with a vaulted covering.
 The door of the Latrina which was the public toilet of the city opens onto this street.
 In the center of the structure, there is a square pool, and a row of stone toilet bowls are located on the sides.
 In front of the stone toilets, there is a water channel, and the floor of the Latrina is covered with mosaic.
 The pool is not covered but it is enclosed by walls.
-The four columns at the corners of the pool support the roof of the Latrina.
+The four columns at the pool’s corners support Latrina’s roof.

 Scholastica Baths in Ephesus